amaan-ai/BERT-Based-Python-API-for-Sentiment-Analysis-of-Restaurant-Reviews/README.md

   ```
   (proj_env)$ export PYTHONPATH="<path>/Restaurant-Reviews-Sentiment-Analysis"
   ```
-* You need to change the PATH in two _.py_ files namely : lines (4, 19, 23, 24) of _main_file.py_ & line 4 of _server.py_ .
+* You need to change the PATH in two _.py_ files namely : _main_file.py_ &  _server.py_ .
 I will update the _config file_ for changing PATH without any difficulty in the next update.
   ```
   In main_file.py:
     (line 4) : sys.path.append(<your_custom_path>/Restaurant-Reviews-Sentiment-Analysis)